PhilipCastiglione/learning-machines/miscellany/riddle-competitions/golad/README.md

  - confirm garbage collection on nodes works as expected
  - improve heuristic; consider more than just gap? tile positions?
  - test each feature properly either on the server or against a local instance?
+ - next state - build and run generator for rainbow hash of next states